 The College maintained the Teaching Excellence Framework (TEF) rating at a Bronze level.
-The College was also pleased with its KPIs for 2018-2019, achieving the core TEF metric value in the top 10% of absolute performance for Teaching on its courses, Assessment and Feedback and Academic Support for its students.
+The College was also pleased with its Key Performance Indicators (KPIs) for 2019-2020, achieving the core TEF metric value in the top 10% of absolute performance for Teaching on its courses, Assessment and Feedback and Academic Support for its students.

-The College published its Access and Participation statement and Student Protection plans on its website and will be working towards achieving the targets set within.
+The College published its Access and Participation statement, and Student Protection plans on its website and will be working towards achieving the targets set within.
 The College was registered with the Office for Students (OfS), an independent regulator of higher education in England, as an 'Approved' Higher Education Provider (HEP) in February 2019.

 Over the past five years, the College operated within the Student Number Control (SNC) allocation of around 440 FTE.
 The SNC remained in place in the 2018-19 financial year.
 The fees charged to students, over the past five years, remained at an average of £6,000.00 per student per year.
-The SNC naturally limited the growth of the College's income.
-The College will not be subject to the SNC from the academic year 2019-2020.
-This will offer scope for a proportionate growth of the student population up to 1200 full time-equivalent (FTE).
+The SNC naturally limited the growth of the College's revenue and student population.
+The SNC has been removed from the academic year 2019-2020.
+The College recruited 594 FTE (full time equivalent) students in 2019-2020 academic year.
+The college projects a proportionate growth of the student population up to 1200 full time-equivalent (FTE) in the next 5 years.
 The College will underpin this growth through working with its university partners and awarding organisations.
-The College will also continue to enhance its Cranford campus facilities to meet the expectations of its students and strategic partners.